-(PPE such as gloves and a mask this will protect yourself, mare and foal from possible Infection)
+(PPE such as gloves and a mask will protect yourself, the mare and the foal from possible infection).

-- Begins with 'water breaking' and appearance of amnion (translucent/pink or yellow tinged membrane) - Should only last around 30minutes or less. - Signs of Potential Problems and when to call Vet : - No progression of the delivery within 10 minutes of the water breaking - Failure of foetal (foal) front legs or amnion (sack) to appear at the vulva within 5 mins of the water breaking - Incorrect foal presentation- upside down hooves or one or more legs bent.
-Inability to feel the head, ability to feel a tail, abnormal combination of limbs at the vulva - Absence of strong contractions - Presence of a Red 'Velvet' bag palpate the bag to make sure you feel a bony fetus or hooves underneath before cutting the sack with a blade
+- Begins with 'water breaking' and appearance of amnion (translucent/pink or yellow tinged membrane) - Should only last around 30 mins or less

+Signs of potential problems and when to call the vet:

+- No progression of the delivery within 10 minutes of the water breaking - Failure of foetal (foal) front legs or amnion (sack) to appear at the vulva within 5 mins of the water breaking. - Incorrect foal presentation: upside down hooves or one or more legs bent.
+Inability to feel the head, ability to feel a tail, abnormal combination of limbs at the vulva. - Absence of strong contractions - Presence of a red 'velvet' bag palpate the bag to make sure you feel a bony foetus or hooves underneath before cutting the sack with a blade.

-Left: normal amnion and presentation of foal
+Left: normal amnion and presentation of foal.